 The career outlook for health services professionals may differ depending on a worker's location, professional experience, and education.
 No job title can guarantee a certain salary.
 As such, readers should research potential career prospects before applying for a job.

 Aspiring health services professionals can expect ample career growth in this industry.
 For example, the Bureau of Labor Statistics (BLS) projects 32% job growth for medical and health services managers and 8% job growth for medical records and health information technicians between 2019 and 2029.

 The following table provides median annual salaries for a few common health services careers.

 |Mental Health Counselor||$40,480||$46,260||$50,380||$52,840|

 Health services students improve their ability to communicate clearly, think critically, form interpersonal connections, and use technology.
 These skills are more critical in some health services careers than others, but all health services students should develop these abilities.

-In all health services careers, professionals must communicate with patients, their community, or employers about essential topics.
+In all health services careers, professionals must communicate with patients, community, and employers.
 As such, students should develop strong written and verbal communication skills.
-This communication creates a foundation for healthcare outcome improvement, as patients must know how to manage their conditions and clinical workers need to understand the policies.
+These skills help professionals improve healthcare outcomes, as patients must know how to manage their conditions and clinical workers must understand policies.